vtsaplin/franklin-expressions/README.md

 # Franklin Placeholders
+> Turn documents into dynamic templates with expressions.

-> Placeholders allow users to transform Franklin documents into templates by adding simple expressions with parameters.
+Placeholders allow users to transform Franklin documents into templates by adding simple expressions with parameters.
-> These expressions then become HTML elements that display dynamically fetched content.
+These expressions then become HTML elements that display dynamically fetched content.
-> It is also possible to use placeholders as decorators, styling and augmenting content around the insertion point.
+It is also possible to use placeholders as decorators to style and augment content around the insertion point.
-> This turns placeholders into reusable fragments that can be placed inside Franklin blocks.
+This turns placeholders into reusable fragments that can be placed inside top level Franklin blocks.

 <img src="docs/diagram.png" alt="diagram" width="800"/>